bitcoinsearch/topics-index/README.md

 1. Fetch the latest topics from Bitcoin Optech's [/topics.json](https://bitcoinops.org/topics.json).
 2. Combine them with additional topics from the `topics/` directory
-3. Automatically generate miscellaneous topics for each category to support uncategorized content
+3. Generate misc topics for each category using slugs from `category-slugs.yaml` where defined
 4. Generate `topics.json` with the complete topics data
 5. Create `TOPICS.md` with categorized listings